vtunka/kojak/README.md

 Known Issues
 ------------

+14/06/2013

 This installation ships with a patched version of schema.sql with resolves a number of database schema issues.
+The issue is resolved as of version 1.8.0 and Kojak will be updated accordingly once the packages are made available for general consuption.